Students & Families

 3-Step Admission & Registration Instructions

-There is a 3-step process for students who wish to receive college credit for their high school course work through PCC Dual Credit:
+There is a 3-step process for students who wish to earn college credit for their high school course work through PCC Dual Credit:

 Dual Credit Benefits for Students